akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I mentioned it to the Queen,” Godfrey said.
 “She instructed me not to interfere too much.
 But she wondered if a good, reliable man to help manage the estate might be of use.
 Perhaps a cook too.
 Someone who could see to the running of the hall, to help lighten your burden a little.”

 Beatrice stared at him, astonished.
 “You spoke to the Queen about my father?”

-*Whoever are we that the Queen of England should notice us, let alone the King visit us.*
+Her thoughts perplexed her. *Whoever are we that the Queen of England should notice us, let alone the King visit us.*

 “She is practical about such things.”
-Godfrey glanced at her.
+Godfrey glanced at her as if it were a small matter.
 “She said the king’s visit must not be a burden.
-And that your father should have what he needs.”
+And that your father should have whatever he needs to that end.”

 Beatrice thought of the Queen—her sharp eyes, her cool voice—and tried to imagine her giving instructions about a servant for an old Saxon thegn.
 “She said that?”